paulgoleary/milagro-crypto-js/README.md

 ['RSA2048','RSA3072','RSA4096']
 ```
 #### Other functions
 MCJS supports SHA256, SHA384, SHA512 and AES-GCM encryption.
 Those functions are contained in every context initialized with RSA or with an elliptic curve.
-If you want to create a context supporting only those general functions then initialize the context with emtpy parameter as follows:
+If you want to create a context supporting only those general functions then initialize it with no parameter as follows:
 ```
 var CTX = require("../src/ctx");